canonical/launchpad-manual/docs/user/how-to/source-package-recipe.rst

 Now fill in all the necessary details:

--  `Name:` a short name for the recipe.
+-  ``Name``: a short name for the recipe.
 Remember: you might want more than one.
 -  `Description:` make your intention clear and tell potential users of the build what they're signing up for.